 Strengthen legislation ensuring that counterfeiting medical products is a crime and that punishment is commensurate to the consequences that it has on personal health and on the credibility of national health care delivery systems.

-Strengthen regulatory oversight ensuring that all manufacturers, importers, exporters, distributors and retailers comply with the appropriate requirements that are necessary for a secure distribution chain for all medical products Improve collaboration among governmental entities (such as health, police, customs, local administrative units, judiciary) that need to work together in order to effectively combat counterfeiters.
+Strengthen regulatory oversight ensuring that all manufacturers, importers, exporters, distributors and retailers comply with the appropriate requirements that are necessary for a secure distribution chain for all medical products.

+Improve collaboration among governmental entities (such as health, police, customs, local administrative units, judiciary) that need to work together in order to effectively combat counterfeit-

 Develop a communication strategy to ensure that health professionals, the general public and the media are aware of the dangers associated with counterfeit medicines.

-Veronica Diaz was a healthy 22-year old woman, living in Viedma, Argentina, who had mild anaemia and was given injections of an iron-based preparation.
-In December 2004, she became very sick and died of liver failure after receiving the seventh of a 10injection treatment.
+Veronica Diaz was a healthy 22year old woman, living in Viedma, Argentina, who had mild anaemia and was given injections of an ironbased preparation.
+In December 2004, she became very sick and died of liver failure after receiving the seventh of a 10-injection treatment.
 The medicines authority of Argentina, ANMAT, determined that she had been given a highly toxic counterfeit.
 Authorities were unable to determine the source of the counterfeit product due to falsified paper work.
 While most of the counterfeit production throughout Argentina was recovered and four people were prosecuted, the highly fragmented distribution system prevented the recall from being 100% successful.
 In May 2005 another woman died and a 22-year old pregnant woman was injected with the same counterfeit.
 She survived but gave birth to a 26 week premature baby.
 To date, Argentinean law does not consider counterfeiting medicines per se a crime.

-The size of the problem Currently, the sources of information available include reports from nongovernmental organizations, pharmaceutical companies, national drug regulatory and enforcement authorities, ad hoc studies on specific geographical areas or therapeutic groups, and occasional surveys.
+The size of the problem

+The extent of counterfeiting is impossible to quantify.
+Currently, the sources of information available include reports from nongovernmental organizations, pharmaceutical companies, national medicine regulatory and enforcement authorities, ad hoc studies on specific geographical areas or therapeutic groups, and occasional surveys.
 These sources of information emphasize the complexity of making estimations.
-Although precise and detailed data on counterfeit medicines is difficult to obtain, IMPACT stakeholders estimate proportions ranging from around 1% of sales in developed countries to over 10% in developing countries, depending on the geographical area.
-That range takes into consideration both regional disparities in the presence of counterfeits, and specific global market value shares.
-Apart from the huge differences between regions, variations can also be dramatic within countries, i.e. city versus rural areas, city versus city.
-Counterfeiting is greatest in those regions where the regulatory and legal oversight is weakest.